akhilome/express-vercel/README.md

 ## Motivation

-Simply put, I got tired of having to do the same dance EVERY.
-SINGLE.
-TIME.
-I needed to quickly spin up an API for a POC I'm working on, or small (micro? 😁) services I spin up.
+Simply put, I got tired of having to do the same dance EVERY SINGLE TIME I needed to quickly spin up an API for a POC I'm working on, or small (micro? 😁) services I spin up.

 ## Usage